tldr-pages/tldr/pages/common/base64.md

 > Encode or decode file or standard input to/from Base64, to standard output.
 > More information: <https://www.gnu.org/software/coreutils/manual/html_node/base64-invocation.html>.

-- Encode the contents of a file as base64 to stdout:
+- Encode the contents of a file as base64 and write the result to stdout:

 `base64 {{filename}}`